juanfernandes/juanfernandes-uk/src/notes/monthly-notes-november-2020.md

 Normally I have enough money saved up to pay off the corporation tax at the end my accounting year - but due to covid and having no work since April, I had to use the tax reserve to pay my salary.
 So I did quite a scary thing - I applied for a business bounce back loan to help pay off corporation tax. 😬

-The load is interest-free for the first 12 months - this is a government-funded scheme - so I will aim to get it paid within that year to avoid any interest.
+The loan is interest-free for the first 12 months - this is a government-funded scheme - so I will aim to get it paid within that year to avoid any interest.

 ### New Contract